Yaakov Heruti

-Yaakov Heruti (יעקב חרותי; 15 January 1927 – 28 July 2022) was an Israeli lawyer and right-wing activist.
-He was a member of the pre-state militant group Lehi, during which he built bombs for the organization and in particular, assembled the letter bomb that was sent to Roy Farran while stationed in Britain as an undercover agent.
+Yaakov Heruti (יעקב חרותי; 15 January 1927 – 28 July 2022) was an Israeli lawyer, far-right activist and Zionist militant.
+He was a member of the pre-state militant group Lehi, during which he built bombs for the organization and in particular, assembled the letter bomb which was sent to Roy Farran while stationed in Britain as an undercover agent.
 He later became the leader of the group Kingdom of Israel, which bombed the Soviet embassy in Tel Aviv and carried out other acts of terrorism in the 1950s, for which he served a two-year prison term.
 He later became involved in politics and settlement activity, participating in the founding of two right-wing political parties and assisting settlers in purchasing land.

 Early life

 Heruti was born in Tel Aviv to Polish Jewish parents.
 His father was a supporter of Mapai.
 After graduating from the Herzliya Gymnasium he joined the Jewish Settlement Police.
 As an adolescent, Heruti's political outlook had been shaped by the writings of Lehi founder Avraham Stern and the nationalist poetry of Uri Zvi Greenberg, and he joined Lehi soon after becoming a policeman.